Overview of the Issue

 ASA has also supported the bipartisan Red Snapper Act (H.R.
 470), sponsored by Reps.
 John Rutherford (R-FL), Darren Soto (D-FL), and Sen Rick Scott (R-FL), which would prevent NOAA from making sweeping management decisions until the ongoing South Atlantic Great Red Snapper Count is complete and new information can be integrated into the stock assessment.
 The Red Snapper Act has 16 additional cosponsors in the House.

-The Great Red Snapper Count is an independent study funded by Congress that will deliver new, reliable data on abundance, genomics, and mortality of the red snapper stock in 2025.
+The Great Red Snapper Count is an independent study funded by Congress that will deliver new, reliable data on the abundance, genomics and mortality of the red snapper stock in 2025.

 What you can do

-NOAA is also offering multiple in-person public events to hear from stakeholders and partners.
-Below is a list of dates, times and locations where you can show up and make your voice heard:
+NOAA also held multiple in-person public events to hear from stakeholders and partners.

 Date & Time | Location |